IN SITU | 2016-2026

 WESH MA COUILLE | 2013-2015

-Both connected by our cell phones, one took the role of the teacher, dictating to the other, words spoken by the passing people she heard in the street.
-The second became the student, the young girl who is working to transcribe the snatches of conversation.
-When passers-by were absent or silent the exercise took another rhythm, leaving a set of silences for varying periods and this dictation was transformed into a motionless choreography.
+Both connected by our mobile phones, one took on the role of teacher, dictating to the other the words spoken by passers-by she overheard in the street.
+The second became the student, a young woman tasked with transcribing fragments of conversation.
+When passers-by were absent or silent, the exercise took on a different rhythm, giving way to a series of silences of varying durations, and the dictation thus turned into a motionless choreography.

-The teacher watched every conversation, the student, as for her, waited conscientiously for the next part of the dictation.
+The teacher listened for every word; the student, in turn, waited attentively for the next dictation.

 Performance, variable duration /video, 1:55'00".